 This is due to a preference for having as few rules as possible.
 For the most part, people should just be left to get on with it.

 Alas, this does tend to lead to a situation where some people end up richer than others.
 And most people would consider it to be completely unacceptable that there should be anybody out there with more money than they have.
 Where's the fairness in that?

 The question then is: how much inequality is acceptable?
-Different people have a different level of tolerance for how much richer they can get before it starts becoming embarrassing and they feel that Something ought to be done.
-But who exactly should do Something, and how, exactly?
-Is private ordering superior to legislative fiat in achieving prosperity for all?
+It is impossible for everyone to have the same amount of stuff down to the last penny, but different people have a different level of tolerance for how much richer they can get before it starts becoming embarrassing and they feel that Something ought to be done to start equalising everything.
+But who exactly should do Something, and what, exactly, should be done?
+If prosperity is the goal, would private ordering superior to legislative fiat in achieving prosperity for all?

 There are three possible regulatory responses.

 First, the proposition that the priority is to promote economic equality wherever possible.

 Second, the proposition that the aim is to strike some kind of balance between conflicting goals, preferring neither efficiency nor equality but making case by case assessments depending on the context.